iskandarsulaili/rathena-AI-world/README.md

 ## Overview

-rAthena AI World is an enhanced fork of rAthena MMORPG server that integrates multi-agent AI systems for autonomous NPC behavior, dynamic quest generation, and emergent gameplay.
-The system implements personality-driven NPCs using the Big Five personality model, AI-generated dialogue with long-term memory, and real-time economic simulation.
+**rAthena AI World** is an extension for the rAthena MMORPG server that provides a production-ready, AI-driven autonomous world system.
+The AI system is implemented as a standalone FastAPI application, integrating with rAthena via HTTP endpoints and persistent databases.
+It enables advanced NPC behavior, dynamic quest generation, economic simulation, and faction reputation, all powered by modern LLMs and persistent memory.

-### Core Features
+### Core Features (Implemented)

-- **Personality-Driven NPCs**: Each NPC exhibits unique behavior based on the Big Five personality model (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) and nine moral alignments
-- **AI-Generated Dialogue**: Adaptive conversations using LLM providers with persistent memory across sessions
+- **AI-Driven NPCs**: NPCs have configurable personalities, persistent memory, and can interact with players and the world.
+- **Dialogue, Decision, Memory, World, Quest, and Economy Agents**: Six specialized agents coordinate NPC conversations, decisions, memory, world state, quest generation, and economic simulation.
-- **Dynamic Quest System**: AI-generated quests with eight quest types and six difficulty levels, contextually tailored to player state and world events
+- **Dynamic Quest System**: AI-generated quests with multiple types and difficulty levels, tailored to player and world context.
-- **Economic Simulation**: Supply and demand mechanics with realistic market fluctuations and emergent economic events
+- **Economic Simulation**: Realistic supply/demand, market trends, and economic events.
-- **Faction System**: Dynamic reputation systems with seven faction types and eight reputation tiers
+- **Faction Reputation System**: Dynamic reputation and faction relations affecting NPC behavior and quest availability.
-- **Autonomous World State**: NPCs make independent decisions and react to world events, creating emergent storylines
+- **Long-Term Memory**: NPCs retain memories and relationship history across sessions, using PostgreSQL and DragonflyDB.
+- **Multi-Provider LLM Support**: Azure OpenAI (primary), OpenAI, Anthropic, Google Gemini, and DeepSeek.
+- **Environment System**: Weather, seasons, disasters, and resources fully implemented.
+- **Comprehensive API**: Endpoints for NPC management, player interaction, quests, factions, economy, and world state.

+### Features Planned or Experimental

+- **Bridge Layer for rAthena**: Planned REST API extension for deeper integration (not yet implemented).
+- **Custom AI-Enabled NPC Scripts**: Planned for `npc/custom/ai-world/` (not yet present).
+- **Advanced NPC Social Intelligence & Movement Boundaries**: Some configuration fields exist, but full features are experimental or in development.
+- **P2P Coordinator & WARP Client**: Optional/external; not part of the core AI system.

+See [`ai-autonomous-world/README.md`](ai-autonomous-world/README.md) for detailed status and implementation notes.

 ## ⚠️ EXPERIMENTAL FEATURES DISCLAIMER